MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/mita-implementation.md

 #### Conformance Testing

-Provider directory implementations should be tested for conformance to this IG [7].
+Provider directory implementations should be tested for conformance to this IG.
 This IG recommends the following approach:

 1. **Profile Validation**:
    - Validate resources against the profiles defined in this IG to ensure that all provider directory resources conform to the specified data structures, constraints, and terminology bindings, guaranteeing consistent implementation across different Medicaid systems.